 Cannabis transfers carry a state-mandated manifest.
 Medical wholesalers issue pedigree / chain-of-custody paperwork.
 Either way, the PDF lives in an email.
 The structured data — manifest or pedigree number, transfer/ship date, shipper, receiver, carrier, vehicle ID, order number — is never extracted.
 The PDF gets uploaded to a Drive folder if anyone remembers.
 The "is this PO on the manifest" check is "open the PDF and look."

-5. FEFO picking is impossible without lot expiry
+5. FEFO picking needs lot expiry

 6. Audit and recall response means stitching three systems